 Beginning with his service in the Air Force training bomber pilots during the war, Dr. Walker lived a life of extraordinary public service and political influence.
 He studied economics, earning his master’s degree at UT and his Ph.D. at Wharton.
-While an economist at the Federal Reserve Bank of Dallas, he was selected by the Eisenhower administration for his first position in the Department of the Treasury as Deputy Secretary of the Treasury.
+While an economist at the Federal Reserve Bank of Dallas, he was invited by the Eisenhower administration to become Assistant to the Secretary of the Treasury, Robert B. Anderson.

 Dr. Walker began his remarkable career as a lobbyist for the banking industry when, in 1961, he became head of the American Bankers Association in New York City.
 In 1969, he was invited back to Washington where he served as Deputy Secretary of the Treasury under secretaries David Kennedy and later John B. Connally.
 While there he was instrumental in shaping well-reasoned arguments for changes to national policy.